 Signed by Anfield boss Kenny Dalglish for £900,000, he spent ten years on Merseyside and quickly became a firm fans’ favourite with his power and eye for a goal.
 John’s dazzling and intuitive play made him a firm favourite with the Kop and in 1993/1994 he was installed as Liverpool club captain.

-Under and management of Graeme Souness and Roy Evans, John moved from playing on the wing to central midfield where his vision and passing ability established him at the centre of Liverpool's exciting young team.
+Under the management of Graeme Souness and Roy Evans, John moved from playing on the wing to central midfield where his vision and passing ability established him at the centre of Liverpool's exciting young team.

 He then moved from Liverpool in 1997 to join former team mate and manager Kenny Dalglish at Newcastle United before joining Charlton Athletic.

-His amiable and relaxed manner, especially in the face of long-term injuries, has won many friends off the field.
+John’s amiable and relaxed manner, especially in the face of long-term injuries, has won many friends off the field.
 His appearance as a guest captain on BBC TV's Question of Sport programme was particularly popular and paved the way for a budding broadcast career, spearheaded by regular appearances on ITV as a studio guest and match analyst.